Consensys/ethereum-developer-tools-list/README.md

 * [Kauri.io](https://kauri.io/) - A community based knowledge platform for web3 and emerging technologies.
 Share curated content and collaborate on up-to-date and high-quality technical articles and series.
 Checkout the [Getting Started community](https://kauri.io/community/5d9b16fc890d310001b66e1b) to learn the basics.
 * [dfuse](https://dfuse.io) - Slick blockchain APIs to build world-class applications.
 * [Biconomy](https://biconomy.io) - Do gasless transactions in your dapp by enabling meta-transactions using simple to use SDK.
+* [Blocknative](https://blocknative.com) — Blockchain events before they happen.
+Blocknative's portfolio of developers tools make it easy to build with mempool data.

 ## Developer Tools
 ### Developing Smart Contracts